Student Assistant Work Opportunities

 Your duties may include involvement in field activities such as:

-- Installing, planting and stand treatment trials
+- Implementation of planting trials and stand treatment trials

-- Production tree planting
+- Overseeing tree planting and silviculture activities

 - Installing monitoring equipment